 In partnership with Magnolia Pictures, we’re proud to make the beautifully shot Norwegian drama Out Stealing Horses available for in-person screenings in OKCMOA’s Noble Theater and for at-home viewing in our virtual cinema!
 Click here for in-person showtimes.

 One $12 ticket is good for a 3-day pass to see Out Stealing Horses.
 50% of the proceeds from each sale support OKCMOA and its mission.
-Passes available August 7.
+Click here to purchase a pass.

 Questions about how to watch?
 Click here to learn more.

 “November, 1999.
 Following the death of his wife, 67-year-old Trond Sander has retired from Oslo to a small village in the east of Norway.
 The millennium is coming to an end, and so too it would appear is Trond’s life.
 One winter night he suddenly recognizes an old acquaintance from his youth in his neighbor, Lars.
 The encounter brings back memories of 1948 when Trond spent an entire summer in a simple wooden hut by the river with his much-admired father.
 Long afternoons in the forest, rides on wild horses and hard work felling wood begin to blur into a series of images of carefree happiness but also fateful experiences.